-Notes 1.
-Emergency Medical Services Continuing Education Hours (EMS CEH) provided through HSI, an organization accredited by the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE). a.
+- Emergency Medical Services Continuing Education Hours (EMS CEH) provided through HSI, an organization accredited by the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE). - a.
 4.25 Hrs.
-Basic CEH for the Traditional Classroom, Initial Class. b.
+Basic CEH for the Traditional Classroom, Initial Class. - b.
 2.75 Hrs.
-Basic CEH for the Online Dertion of the Blanded b.
-2.75 Hrs.
-Basic CEH for the Online Portion of the Blended Learning Class 2.
+Basic CEH for the Online Portion of the Blended Learning Class - 2.
 Training Centers are required to collect and submit information from all EMS professionals who complete HSI BLS.
-See EMS Continuing Education for details.
-3. Continuing Dental Education (CDE).
-See Continuing Dental Education for details.
-4. HSI BLS is conditionally accepted by NYSDOH for the health director of children's camps and other staff, including the aquatics director, lifeguards, and certain trip and activity leaders and for all lifeguards of swimming pools and bathing beaches.
+See EMS Continuing Education for details. - 3.
+Continuing Dental Education (CDE).
+See Continuing Dental Education for details. - 4.
+HSI BLS is conditionally accepted by NYSDOH for the health director of children's camps and other staff, including the aquatics director, lifeguards, and certain trip and activity leaders and for all lifeguards of swimming pools and bathing beaches.
 Acceptance by NYSDOH is subject to substantial and inflexible conditions of acceptance that apply to every HSI approved Training Center and authorized instructor or instructor trainer.
-Log in to the Otis Learning Manager portal and search the approval database for more.
-5. Coaches .
-Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements.
-6. This program is currently only available in English.
+Log in to the Otis Learning Manager portal and search the approval database for more. - 5.
+This program satisfies the New York State Commissioner of Education Commissioner's CPR and First Aid requirements for Coaches.
+Per the Department, content on concussion management, epinephrine, glucagon, and naloxone administration doesn't authorize individuals to administer these drugs and does not align precisely with the NYS regulations for concussion management's specific training requirements. - 6.
+This program is currently only available in English.

-Intended Audience Individuals who are not healthcare providers or professional rescuers and desire, or are occupationally required, to be trained and certified in basic adult first aid.
+G2020 HSI Adult Fi rst Aid Intended Audience Individuals who are not healthcare providers or professional rescuers and desire, or are occupationally required, to be trained and certified in basic adult first aid.
 This program is not designed to meet pediatric first aid training regulatory requirements and should not be used for that purpose.
-Instructor Requirement A current and active, Level 1 (or above) Authorized HSI Instructor Participant Prerequisites None Required Equipment and Materials See HSI Adult First Aid CPR AED Instructor Guide, Preparation Checklists Class Length (See Notes) Initial Instructor-Led Class: About 3.5 hrs.
+Instructor A current and active, Level 1 (or above) Authorized HSI Instructor Requirement Participant Prerequisites None Required Equipment and Materials See HSI Adult First Aid CPR AED Instructor Guide, Preparation Checklists Class Length (See 1.
+Initial Instructor-Led Class: About 3.5 hrs.
+Notes) 2.
 Blended Online component: About 3 hrs.
-Face-to-face component: About 1 hr.
-Renewal: Varies with instructional approach and strategy.
-Maximum Student- to-Instructor Ratio (SIR) 12:1 (6:1 recommended) Maximum Student- to-Manikin Ratio (SMR) 3:1 (1:1 recommended) Terminal Learning Objectives Summarize the basic legal concepts that apply to providing first aid and CPR AED.
-Recognize the first aid provider's role, responsibilities, and priorities.
+3. Face-to-face component: About 1 hr.
+4. Renewal: Varies with instructional approach and strategy.
+Maximum Student- to-Instructor Ratio (SIR) 12:1 (6:1 recommended) Maximum Student- to-Manikin Ratio (SMR) 3:1 (1:1 recommended) Terminal Learning Objectives 1.
+Summarize the basic legal concepts that apply to providing first aid and CPR AED. , Recognize the first aid provider's role, responsibilities, and priorities.
 Recognize the main elements of the procedure for first aid and CPR AED.
-Explain the Adult First Aid Procedure.
-Describe how to recognize and provide first aid treatment for injury, medical, and environmental emergencies.
-Recognize the benefits of a healthy lifestyle and a safety-oriented home and workplace culture.
-Correctly demonstrate the removal of contaminated personal protective equipment.
-Correctly demonstrate the Adult First Aid Procedure.
-Correctly demonstrate how to control severe external bleeding.
+4. Explain the Adult First Aid Procedure.
+5. Describe how to recognize and provide first aid treatment for injury, medical, and environmental emergencies.
+6. Recognize the benefits of a healthy lifestyle and a safety-oriented home and workplace culture.
+7. Correctly demonstrate the removal of contaminated personal protective equipment.
+8. Correctly demonstrate the Adult First Aid Procedure.

+9. Correctly demonstrate how to control severe external bleeding.10.
 Correctly demonstrate how to use an epinephrine autoinjector.